 Please note that the URLs to specific forms listed below can all be found on the Forms page.

-For more information, you may also wish to visit the Courses & Registration page of the New Students Community.
+For more information, you may also wish to visit the Courses & Registration page.

 Can I change advisors or academic programs?

 Yes.
 Print a Change of Advisor form, available on the Forms page.
 Once completed, submit this form at the front desk in P-111, the SLIS Administrative Office or mail it to SLIS in Boston.